 Feeling ready to get going with your research?
 Read on to find out about two new labs that have cemented their position as research leaders, by developing new facilities for biosensor-based research with the help of iMotions.

 Luleå University of Technology, Sweden

 North of the Arctic Circle, Luleå University opened a new chapter of research with their inauguration of the DEPICT lab – a cutting-edge research facility devoted to increasing investigations into human experiences within technology development, health, marketing, and more.
-Using both the platform, and direct help from iMotions, Luleå University places itself as a leader of human behavior research.
+Using both the platform and direct help from iMotions, Luleå University places itself as a leader in human behavior research.